Scaling

 One of our hygienists may use an ultrasonic machine to assist in this process, but most likely, they will use dental instruments to remove the tartar off teeth under the gumline.
 The scaling is usually followed by a process called root planing, which smoothes any roughness from the surface of the tooth.
 After scaling and root planing, teeth are more resistant to plaque, and gums can return to their normal pink, healthy state.
 But, proper dental hygiene is important to keep the teeth and gums healthy, otherwise the tartar and gingivitis are likely to return.

 Removal of tartar, or calculus, will reduce tooth decay.
 Scaling can also reverse gingivitis before it becomes a more serious form of gum disease.
-The benefits of scaling, however, only last as long as the calculus remains off the teeth.
+The benefits, however, only last as long as the calculus remains off the teeth.
 Some patients will need periodic scaling if they are prone to tartar buildup, or they don’t practice proper oral hygiene.